therealssj/blog/content/development-updates/Development Update 54.md

 4. Implement tree consensus in go and integrate into Skycoin
 5. Misc. infrastructure.
 Check-pointing, network monitoring, emergency alert system, merkle-DAG for parallel block downloads

-#1 is in progress. #2 and #3 are happening concurrency. #5 will have to be handled by the community because we dont have time.
+#1 is in progress. #2 and #3 are happening concurrency. #5 will have to be handled by the community because we don't have time.